Kathleen Kennedy Townsend: Early career

-Lieutenant Governor of Maryland
+Lieutenant governor of Maryland

 1994 election

-In 1994, Parris Glendening was running for Governor in a highly contested primary against then-Lt.
+In 1994, Parris Glendening was running for governor in a highly contested primary against then-Lt.
 Governor Melvin Steinberg when he selected her as his running mate.
-Experts did not believe she would be an asset, but her name recognition (she now used the name Kennedy Townsend) and her fund-raising skills, helped him to win.
+Experts did not believe she would be an asset, but her name recognition (she now used the name Kennedy Townsend) and her fund-raising skills helped him to win.

 In the general election, Glendening and Townsend beat Republican candidate Ellen Sauerbrey in one of Maryland's closest and most controversial gubernatorial elections.
 After unofficial results indicated that Sauerbrey had lost the election by a narrow margin, she began making what The Washington Post called "sensational charges" that the election had been stolen.
 Sauerbrey's allegations included ballot box stuffing, 100% voting in one precinct, voting by numerous dead people, and what she called the Kennedy "precedent"—that unproven rumors that John Kennedy had stolen the 1960 Presidential election proved that his niece Townsend had stolen this election.

 The official vote tally declared Glendening the winner by 5,993 votes out of 1.4 million.
 Sauerbrey hired an election specialist known for aggressive tactics then filed a lawsuit alleging that 50,000 votes had been cast illegally.
 By the time the hearing began in January 1995, however, Sauerbrey had backed away from the fraud charges and her claim centered on sloppy election procedures and 3,600 challenged ballots.
 The number of challenged ballots would not have been enough to change the result even if all of them were thrown out.
 The judge ruled that about 1,800 votes had been cast in Baltimore by people whose names should have been purged from the rolls, but said that there was no clear and convincing evidence that fraud or procedural errors had affected the outcome.
 Sauerbrey dropped the suit three days before Glendening was to be inaugurated, but still maintained her belief that she had won the election.

 Sauerbrey ran against Glendening again in 1998, but this time Glendening and Townsend won by a much wider margin (55% to 44%).

 Tenure

 During her tenure as lieutenant governor, Townsend focused on reducing crime and promoting economic development.
-As lieutenant governor, Townsend travelled to Iowa to campaign for Al Gore in the 2000 presidential election.
-While she was there, then-Governor Tom Vilsack proclaimed "she has a legitimate shot to be the first woman president of the United States.
+Under her leadership, Maryland became the first state to require community service as a prerequisite to high school graduation.
+Townsend's "HotSpot Communities Initiative" collaborated with law enforcement and government agencies to design and implement a comprehensive enforcement and prevention strategy at targeted high-crime areas.
+Her "Break the Cycle" program required offenders on parole or probation to take frequent drug tests.

+During the 2000 presidential election, Townsend travelled to Iowa to campaign for Al Gore.